1jour1vin

 Decanter

-The largest of the Perrodo estates in Margaux, it's a little heavier and more muscular than the Marquis d'Alesme, but extremely well accomplished.
-It is characterized by aromas of coffee beans, tobacco and blackcurrant.
-Pleasant even if a little less Margaux-like than its brother, this is a delicious, gourmet wine, and an excellent value for the appellation's money.
-2025 - 2040
+The largest of the Perrodo estates in Margaux, it is slightly heavier and more muscular than the Marquis d'Alesme, but extremely well accomplished.
+It is characterized by aromas of coffee beans and tobacco, as well as notes of blackcurrant.
+Pleasant even if it is a little less characteristic of Margaux than its sibling, it is a delicious, indulgent wine and excellent value for money within the appellation.
+2025–2040

 Guide Hachette des vins

-A handsome neoclassical edifice standing in the midst of its vineyards, on the outskirts of Margaux and heading towards Pauillac, this cru has benefited from significant investment since its purchase by the Perrodo family in 1989, who also own Ch.
+A beautiful neoclassical building standing in the middle of its vineyard, on the outskirts of Margaux and heading towards Pauillac, this estate has benefited from significant investment since its purchase by the Perrodo family in 1989, who also own Ch.
 Marquis d'Alesme.
 The 2009 merger with Ch.
-Labégorce Zédé restored its original vineyard (70 ha), which predates the 1794 partition.
+Labégorce Zédé enabled it to regain its original vineyard (70 hectares), as it was before the 1794 division.
 Nathalie Perrodo-Samani took over the family estates in 2006, following the death of her father Hubert.

 Robert Parker - Wine Advocate